isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 62. Next, let me touch on legal education reforms.
 As the Chief Justice announced, at the Opening of the Legal Year (OLY) this year, a Working Group, comprising: MinLaw, members of the Judiciary, the profession, law schools, and legal education providers, has been formed to conduct a holistic review of our legal education system.

 {:start="63"}
-63. This will take into account the evolving needs of our society and economy – very much the various points raised by Members earlier about taking on board today’s context, evolving needs, what we foreshadow and forecast that we might need for tomorrow’s profession.
+63. This will take into account the evolving needs of our society and economy, very much the various points raised by Members earlier about taking on board today’s context, evolving needs, what we foreshadow and forecast that we might need for tomorrow’s profession.
 This will include areas of practice which are new, emerging or growing, for example, in technology and civil law; and applies to law schools and also to continuing professional development.

 {:start="64"}